-14. Employee Benefit Plans
+13. Employee Benefit Plans

 The Company has certain benefit plans.
 Under the plans, employees may contribute up to 12% of their gross earnings subject to certain limitations.
-The Company contributes an additional 0.5% of gross earnings for those employees contributing 1% of their gross earnings and contributes 1% of gross earnings for those employees contributing 2% to 12% of their gross earnings.
-The amounts contributed to the plans by the Company were \$48,000 and \$50,000 for the years ended December 31, 2023 and 2022, respectively.
+The Company contributes an additional 0.5% of gross earnings for those employees contributing 1% of their gross earnings and contributes 1% of gross earnings for those employees contributing between 2% and 12% of their gross earnings.
+The total amounts contributed to the plans by the Company were \$46,000 and \$48,000 for the years ended December 31, 2024 and 2023, respectively.

 The Company does not have any other significant pension, profit sharing or similar plans established for its employees.
 Pursuant to his employment agreement with the Company, Lloyd Hoffman, our President and Chief Executive Officer, is contractually entitled to receive from the Company at the conclusion of each fiscal year a cash bonus in an amount equal to 5% pre-tax profits of the Company, excluding bonus expense, as presented in the Company's audited consolidated statements of income for such fiscal year, subject to a maximum payment of \$1,000,000.
-The Company accrued \$286,000 for the year ended December 31, 2023, compared to \$231,000 for 2022, in connection with the bonus.
+The Company accrued \$264,000 for the year ended December 31, 2024, compared to \$286,000 for 2023, in connection with the bonus.

-15. Activity of Business Segments
+14. Activity of Business Segments